TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 ---
-title: Setup a Solana Validator
+title: Setup a Trezoa Validator
 sidebar_label: Setup a Validator
 sidebar_position: 5
 ---

-This is a guide for getting your validator setup on the Solana testnet cluster for the first time.
-Testnet is a Solana cluster that is used for performance testing of the software before the software is used on mainnet.
+This is a guide for getting your validator setup on the Trezoa testnet cluster for the first time.
+Testnet is a Trezoa cluster that is used for performance testing of the software before the software is used on mainnet.
 Since testnet is stress tested daily, it is a good cluster to practice validator operations.